Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

   ```

- - In this section is displaying a table, Crops, Cultivar & Description.
-It is creating a CSV file to donwload the record(s).
+ - This section displays a table, Crops, Cultivar & Description.
+It is creating a CSV file to download the record(s).

  ```bash